bitfield/booty/README.md

 ### Prompt 2: First iteration on the plan

-> *Let's start with a much simpler version of that: I'd like to be able to run the 'booty' calculator and answer two questions: the number of crew, and the number of pieces of eight to be divided among them.
+> *Let's start with a much simpler version of that: I'd like to be able to run the `booty` calculator and answer two questions: the number of crew, and the number of pieces of eight to be divided among them.
 Assume everyone has an equal share.
 The tool should print out how much each crew member is due.
 Write just enough code to achieve this, and then we'll think about the next stage.*

 ### Prompt 3: Review, refactoring and quality improvements
-> *Nice job, Junie, but I have a few suggestions for improvement.
+> *Nice job, Junie, but I have a few suggestions for improvement.*
 >
-> 1. Instead of creating a `bufio.Scanner` in `main` and passing a pointer to it into the `askInt` function, let's eliminate some of that paperwork.
-Change `askInt` to take just the prompt string, and have it create the scanner internally.
+> *1. Instead of creating a `bufio.Scanner` in `main` and passing a pointer to it into the `askInt` function, let's eliminate some of that paperwork.
+Change `askInt` to take just the prompt string, and have it create the scanner internally.*
+>
-> 2. The `askInt` function shouldn't print error messages and call `os.Exit` if there's a scan error.
+> *2. The `askInt` function shouldn't print error messages and call `os.Exit` if there's a scan error.
 Instead, have it return any error along with the integer result.
-Let `main` take care of all the printing and exiting.
+Let `main` take care of all the printing and exiting.*
+>
-> 3. If there's an error from `strconv.Atoi`, include the invalid input in the error message.
+> *3. If there's an error from `strconv.Atoi`, include the invalid input in the error message.
 For example, "Sorry, I didn't understand %q.
-Please enter a whole number."
+Please enter a whole number."*
+>
-> 4. Move the shares calculation into its own function, so that we decouple the input/output code from the business logic.
+> *4. Move the shares calculation into its own function, so that we decouple the input/output code from the business logic.
 Have it return the share and remainder values, so that `main` can print them out.*

 ### Prompt 4: Assessment of progress and adjustment

 > *Shiver me timbers, Junie, that be some fine work.
-Could you now please move the business logic functions into a 'booty' package in the project root, and put the 'main.go' file into a 'cmd/booty' subfolder?
+Could you now please move the business logic functions into a `booty` package in the project root, and put the `main.go` file into a `cmd/booty` subfolder?
 Also, could you change the plunder calculations so that the captain gets twice the share of a regular crewmember?
 Print out the captain's share separately.*

 ### Prompt 5: Testing and validation

-> *Arr, please add some unit tests now for the 'CalculateShares' function.
+> *Arr, please add some unit tests now for the `CalculateShares` function.
 Generate at least ten test cases.
-Move the 'askInt' function into the 'booty' package too, and add logic to check that the number entered is always 1 or greater, or return an appropriate error if it's not.
-Have the function take an 'io.Reader' to read input from, and an 'io.Writer' to print prompts to.
+Move the `askInt` function into the `booty` package too, and add logic to check that the number entered is always 1 or greater, or return an appropriate error if it's not.
+Have the function take an `io.Reader` to read input from, and an `io.Writer` to print prompts to.
 Generate two tests for this function, one for valid inputs, one for invalid inputs.*

 And a few test improvements:

 > *Tis a fine set of tests ye have there, Junie.
-Could you make them all run in parallel, and in the table tests could you use a map of test cases keyed by name, and then use 't.Run' in the test loop with the map key as the subtest name?
-That'll make it easier on any scurvy dogs trying to understand the failure output.
-Also, don't try to inspect the error string itself for invalid inputs; that leads to fragile tests.
-Instead, just check that 'AskInt' returns any non-nil error for these cases.*
+Could you make them all run in parallel, and in the table tests could you use a map of test cases keyed by name, and then use `t.Run` in the test loop with the map key as the subtest name?
+That'll make it easier on any scurvy dogs trying to understand the failure output.*
+>
+> *Also, don't try to inspect the error string itself for invalid inputs; that leads to fragile tests.
+Instead, just check that `AskInt` returns any non-nil error for these cases.*

 ## Installation